Shannon O'Keefe: 2022

 O'Keefe made the televised finals in two of the first three 2022 events.
 She won the 2022 Twin Cities Open from the #4 seed position, climbing the ladder by defeating Dasha Kovalova, Bryanna Cote, Danielle McEwan and top seed Missy Parkin for her 15th career PWBA title.
 O'Keefe made the championship finals in 7 of 11 singles events during the 2022 season, and never finished lower than seventh in any event.
 Her fifth-place finish in the season-ending PWBA Tour Championship gave her enough points to win her third PWBA Player of the Year award.
 For the season, she placed first in points, average, championship round appearances and match play appearances, while tying for first in cashes.
 O'Keefe is now the only bowler to win at least one title per season since the PWBA relaunch in 2015.
 She had shared that distinction with Danielle McEwan until McEwan failed to win a title in the 2022 season.

+2023

+O'Keefe's streak of seven straight seasons winning at least one PWBA Tour title ended, as she won no titles in the 2023 season.

+2024–2025

+O'Keefe withdrew from the 2023 U.S. Women's Open after eight games, due to what she later confirmed was anxiety and panic attacks.
+She has been candid about her struggles that have gone on for two years.
+In June of 2025, she posted to her fan page on Facebook: "I miss the PWBA, the fans, the proprietors, competing, and my friends.
+I don’t know when but I’m determined I will be back, and by the love and grace from God, He will make a way."